motherlymuppet/motherlymuppet.github.io/_posts/2019-07-30-The-Partially-Implemented-Interface-Problem.markdown

 # Partially-Implemented Interfaces: An OOP Anti-Pattern

-> A partially-implemented interface is a class which implements an interface but does not support some of its methods, and instead throws runtime exceptions when they are called
+> A Partially-Implemented Interface is a class which implements an interface but does not support some of its methods, and instead throws runtime exceptions when they are called

+Let's just get stuck in and have a look at an example.
-The code below shows an example of this anti-pattern, implementing the class hierarchy in the image.
+The code snippet below implements the class hierarchy shown.
+The `SingleUseStream` class is a partially-implemented interface.
 We'll be referring back to this code as we attempt some solutions, so make sure you understand what's going on.

 ![Original class ](/assets/img/posts/20190730/bad.svg "Starter class hierarchy")